tom-pollak/claudette-pydantic/README.md

 the model is required to return different things.

 You should be able to use the full power of Pydantic here.
-I’ve found that instructor for Claude fails on this example
+I’ve found that instructor for Claude fails on this example.

+Each sub BaseModel may also have docstrings describing usage.
+I’ve found prompting this way to be quite reliable.

 ``` python
 class Cat(BaseModel):